 Our mentor team:

-Olivia Lovisa Pollock is trained as an environmental educator, and has a deep passion for mentoring with a focus on nature connection, inner-tracking, survival skills, and rites of passage work.
+Olivia “Maple” Pollock is trained as an environmental educator, and has a deep passion for mentoring with a focus on nature connection, inner-tracking, survival skills, and rites of passage work.

-Olivia has a BA in ‘International Intercultural Studies’ and is in process of receiving a Masters in ‘Education, Curriculum, and Design.’
-Olivia has worked extensively in an adult wilderness and community immersion program at Wilderness Awareness School in Washington state, expanding her path with ancestral skills, as a naturalist, and deepening into her gifts as a mentor.
+Maple has a BA in ‘International Intercultural Studies’ and is in process of receiving a Masters in ‘Education, Curriculum, and Design.’
+She has worked extensively in an adult wilderness and nature immersion program at Wilderness Awareness School in Washington state, expanding her path with ancestral skills, as a naturalist, and deepening into her gifts as a mentor.
+Maple has started and run youth programs on Maui and in Vermont — programs that are still flourishing today with their new stewardship!

-Olivia is passionate about spreading heart-living, aliveness, and a deep love of the Earth to future generations.
-She especially loves connecting with the things that naturally bring children alive, storytelling and story listening, imagination, song, making friction fire, ceremony, and hand crafts (currently having fun with food and medicine plants here on Maui, quicky bamboo bow-making, and fiber and basketry work!)
-Olivia is excited about helping hold space, witness, and guide folks into stepping more fully into themselves and into their lives through nature-connection and rites of passage.
+Maple is passionate about spreading heart-living, aliveness, and a deep love of the Earth to future generations.
+She especially loves connecting with the things that naturally bring children alive, storytelling and story listening, imagination, song, making friction fire, ceremony, and hand crafts.
+Maple is excited about helping guide folks into stepping more fully into themselves and into their lives through nature-connection and rites of passage.

 *Certified WFA and CPR

-Jaime is a tracker, life coach, and survival skills practitioner.
+Jaime is a tracker, teacher, life coach, and survival skills practitioner.

-Coming from an admittedly biased fan, Jaime is a phenomenal storyteller, a master of ninja games, an exceptionally skilled teacher, a wizard with animal forms, and pretty damn good at handstands.
+Jaime is a creative storyteller, enthusiast of embodiment practices and ninja games, a wizard with animal forms, and a skilled teacher.